Get all the latest data for Mandalay

 Is it mandatory to get a lawyer or a notary to buy a property in Mandalay right now?

-One key item to include in your lawyer's engagement scope is verification that the building is properly registered under the Condominium Law and confirmation with the Registrar that the 40% foreign ownership quota has not been exceeded before you commit any funds.
+The single most important item to include in your lawyer's scope for a Mandalay condo purchase is a full verification that the building is properly registered under the Condominium Law and that the foreign ownership cap has been checked and confirmed with the Registrar before any funds are transferred.

 What checks should I run so I don't buy a problem property in Mandalay?